Pubs, bars and restaurants all up their prices while house party hosts have the difficult task of trying to cater for an unknown number of guests.

 It sounds fun but is it really worth £325 each - especially when you’ll likely still need to tip your waiters and then buy drinks throughout the party to see you through to midnight and beyond?

 Similarly, some (usually) reasonably-priced restaurants up their prices on New Year's Eve.
-Family favourite Wahaca, for example, is offering a margarita on arrival, street food feast, half a bottle of wine and a glass of prosecco for £100, compared to a typical price of £30 for the same – but you'll get a great view of the capital's fireworks display (which is ticketed at £10)!
+Family favourite Wahaca, for example, is offering a live DJ, cocktails and 'tacos galore' - but you'll have to fork out £120 per ticket!
+But you will get a great view of the capital's fireworks display in addition to all of this, which is ticketed at £10.

 2. Support your (free) local